WGBH-MLA/openvault3/app/views/override/privacy-policy.md

-collected the information, to provide services and to operate the Site, including to respond to inquiries; to process credit card payments, billing, and shipping; to process e-mail distribution; for list processing and analysis; for promotions management; to send information about WGBH’s programs, services, or your local public broadcasting station’s membership/fundraising; or to correspond about a purchase or product offers.
+collected the information, to provide services and to operate the Site, including to respond to inquiries; to process credit card payments, billing, and shipping; to process e-mail distribution; for list processing and analysis; for promotions management; to send information about GBH’s programs, services, or your local public broadcasting station’s membership/fundraising; or to correspond about a purchase or product offers.
 Our service providers have access to your personally identifiable information as necessary to provide